andykee/food/food/salmon-with-fried-ginger-and-lime/README.md

 * 1/2C vegetable oil

 ## Directions
+_Makes 4 servings_

-Peel and julienne the ginger.
+1. Peel and julienne the ginger.
 Heat the vegetable oil in a frying pan.
 When hot, add the ginger and fry until dark golden brown.
 Remove with a slotted spoon; set aside to drain on paper towels.

-Toss lime slices with cucumber slices.
+2. Toss lime slices with cucumber slices.
 Add soy sauce and lime juice.
 Stir to combine.

-Brush the salmon with a little olive oil and season with salt and pepper.
+3. Brush the salmon with a little olive oil and season with salt and pepper.
 Sear/grill until just cooked through.

-Plate salmon.
+4. Plate salmon.
 Top with lime/cucumber garnish and top with a sprinkle of fried ginger.